 Originally unfamiliar to the policy, University of Mary Washington President Troy Paino admitted that there were other faculty members who were “experts” compared to him on the policy, but he still provided his opinion on the ban.

 According to administration, in 2015 there was an incident involving mace in Virginia Hall.
-During fall semester move in a mace device was discharged by accident.
+During fall semester move in a pepper spray device was discharged by accident.
 The chemical went into the HVAC system and contaminated the residence hall.
 UMW police, safety and Fredericksburg police were called and resolved the situation in under two hours.

 Only a few days into her new position as vice president, Landphair recalled hearing about the incident.

 “That’s when I kind of learned a couple of things,” said Landphair.
 “I learned that we had the policy, I learned that it’s incredibly effective.
 Affecting in that you can see why some people call pepper spray a weapon because the impact was so severe on all of those people who rushed out of the hall.”

 The incident in Virginia Hall is a leading reason in why administration is wary of pepper spray on campus.

 Cedric Rucker, associate vice president & dean of student life, commented that pepper spray poses the danger of “compromising the community” as it did in the Virginia Hall incident.

 It is situations like the discharge in the residence hall which prompt hesitancy by administration to allow the chemical on campus.
 The incident in Virginia Hall is the most recent harmful incident regarding pepper spray that law officials and campus administrators could recall.